shivamyadav37/flutter_catalog/README.md

-# My First Flutter App
+# App made while learning FLutter

 A new Flutter project.